Kwok Kin Pong: Eastern

+In January 2015, Kwok was loaned to Eastern.

 Pegasus

-Pong transferred to Pegasus in 2015 and soon became the captain.
+Kwok transferred to Pegasus in 2015 and soon became the captain.
 He, along with three teammates, were arrested by the ICAC on 7 October 2016 on charges of match fixing.
-Pegasus suspended all players whom were charged, including Pong, until their respective investigations were completed.
+Pegasus suspended all players whom were charged, including Kwok, until their respective investigations were completed.

 On 19 April 2018, Kwok was found not guilty of conspiracy to defraud after the judge ruled that he could not convict him beyond a reasonable doubt.

 International career

 Hong Kong U23

 Kwok Kin Pong was a member of the Hong Kong national under-23 football team that won the 2009 East Asian Games gold medal.

 Despite missing the Long Teng Cup in Taiwan due to his training opportunity at Tottenham Hotspur, Kwok Kin Pong was named in the squad for the 2010 Asian Games.
 In the tournament, he helped Hong Kong progress to the second round for the first time in 52 years.